 To get the Supported Living Payment because of a health condition, injury or disability, you must be:

-•permanently and severely restricted in your capacity to work because of a health condition, injury or disability.
+permanently and severely restricted in your capacity to work because of a health condition, injury or disability.
 This means you: ◦have a condition affecting your capacity to work for more than two years, OR

-◦have a life expectancy of less than two years AND
+have a life expectancy of less than two years AND

-◦can’t regularly work 15 hours or more a week in open employment
+can’t regularly work 15 hours or more a week in open employment

 OR

-•are totally blind.
+are totally blind.

 You must also be 16 years or older.